AndroidNinza/VedioToGif/README.md

 # VedioToGif

 This is the complete project that how to convert video into GIF.
-The current version is support only .mp4 video type only, But i will update the code for all the type of supportted video.
+The current project is in testing mode so please don't affred and it support only .mp4 video type only, But its version comes soon wtih all type of video files.

-Please give the feedback on sk.limbadiyashailesh.1010@gmail.com